box/box-dotnet-sdk-gen/docs/CollaborationAllowlistEntries.md

   - The ID of the entry in the list.
 Example: "213123"
 - headers `GetCollaborationWhitelistEntryByIdHeadersArg`
   - Headers of getCollaborationWhitelistEntryById method
+- cancellationToken `System.Threading.CancellationToken?`
+  - Token used for request cancellation.

 ### Returns